Training in Emergency Ultrasound

 The Beth Israel Deaconess Medical Center (BIDMC) is one of the major Harvard-affiliated teaching hospitals and is the home for the three year ACGME-accredited Harvard Affiliated Emergency Medicine Residency Program.

 Our one-year emergency ultrasound fellowship is designed to provide mentored training for graduates of emergency medicine residency programs to become leaders in the field of emergency ultrasound.
 The program was approved by the BIDMC GME office.
-To view our external ultrasound fellowship website click here.
+We are accredited through the Emergency Ultrasound Fellowship Accreditation Council (EUFAC).
+Visit our external ultrasound fellowship website.

 International applicants interested in fellowship training or a mini-fellowship experience will be considered on a case-by-case basis.